Troubleshooting network performance

 If the performance test isn't giving you expected results, figuring out why should be a progressive step-by-step process.
-Given the number of components in the path, a systematic approach will provide a faster path to resolution than jumping around.
+Given the number of components in the path, a systematic approach provides a faster path to resolution than jumping around.
 By troubleshooting systematically, you can prevent doing unnecessary testing multiple times.

 First, challenge your assumptions.
 Is your expectation reasonable?
 For instance, if you have a 1-Gbps ExpressRoute circuit and 100 ms of latency.
 It's not reasonable to expect the full 1 Gbps of traffic given the performance characteristics of TCP over high latency links.
 See the References section for more on performance assumptions.

-Once you've identified the major routing domain that appears to contain the problem, you should create a diagram of the area in question.
-By drawing a diagram on a whiteboard, notepad, or Visio you can methodically work through and isolate the problem.
+Once you identified the major routing domain that appears to contain the problem, you should create a diagram of the area in question.
+When you draw out a diagram, you can methodically work through and isolate the problem.
 You can plan testing points, and update the map as you clear areas or dig deeper as the testing progresses.

 Now that you have a diagram, start to divide the network into segments and narrow the problem down.
 Find out where it works and where it doesn't.
 Keep moving your testing points to isolate down to the offending component.

 Also, don't forget to look at other layers of the OSI model.
 It's easy to focus on the network and layers 1 - 3 (Physical, Data, and Network layers) but the problems can also be up at Layer 7 in the application layer.
 Keep an open mind and verify assumptions.